rananishant110/Business-Process-IntelligenceChallnge/README.md

 # Business-Process-IntelligenceChallnge
-An end-to-end Data analytics project, describe how business intelligence and process intelligence work hand in hand.
+An end-to-end Data analytics project, describes how business intelligence and process intelligence work hand in hand.